Oak Processionary Moth

-The caterpillars will eat the leaves of the Oak trees very quickly leaving just the skeleton veins of the leaf.
-However it is not only oak trees at risk!
-Whilst the caterpillars will complete their life cycle solely on oak trees, they will move onto other plants, such as birch, beech and hornbeam, to feed after they have finished with the oak.
+The caterpillars will quickly eat the leaves of the Oak trees leaving just the skeleton veins of the leaf.
+Although the caterpillars will complete their life cycle only on oak trees, they will move onto other trees to feed.
+Other plants include: birch, hornbeam or beech.